ropensci/roweb3/content/blog/2024-07-09-multilingual-documentation-in-r/index.md

   - documentation
   - community
 # The summary below will be used by e.g. Mastodon preview cards
-description: "Multilingual documentation coming to an R package near you"
+description: "Multilingual documentation coming to an R package near you!"
 # If you have no preferred image for Mastodon preview cards,
 # delete the socialImg and socialAlt lines below
 # - Note "/" between year/month/day